sakshamtanoch/JLL-Twitter/README.md

 Run the code in the notebook.

-After the code finishes executing, a CSV file named "jll_india_tweets.csv" will be created in the notebook's file directory.
+After the code finishes executing, a CSV file named "JllIndia.csv" will be created in the notebook's file directory.
 This file will contain the scraped data.

 ## Limitations

 This web crawler has a few limitations:

 The code may not work if Twitter changes its HTML code.